-- It is a thin disc like diaphragm arises from the anterior surface of the ciliary body and lies between the cornea and lens. - It contains a pigment which gives the eye its characteristic color. - The central aperture in the iris (pupil) is controlled by the circular and radial muscle fibers of the iris. - The radial muscle fibers form the dilator pupillae muscle.
+- It is a thin disc like diaphragm arises from the anterior surface of the ciliary body and lies between the cornea and lens. - It contains a pigment which gives the eye its characteristic color.
+Pupil of diameter 1.5 ml 8 ml.
+By changing diameter will control the amount of light. - The central aperture in the iris (pupil) is controlled by the circular and radial muscle fibers of the iris. - The radial muscle fibers form the dilator pupillae muscle.
 It is supplied by the sympathetic nerves (superior cervical sympathetic ganglia). - The circular muscle fibers form the constrictor pupillae muscle that is controlled by parasympathetic nerve fibers (oculomotor nerve).